katzer/cordova-plugin-printer/README.md

 The plugin creates the object ```window.plugin.printer``` with two methods:

 ### isServiceAvailable() ###
 Printing is only available on devices capable of multi-tasking (iPhone 3GS, iPhone 4 etc.) running iOS 4.2 or later.
-You can use this function to hide print functionality from users who will be unable to use it.
+You can use this function to hide print functionality from users who will be unable to use it.<br>
 Function takes a callback function, passed to which is a boolean property.
+Optionally you can assign the scope in which the callback will be executed as a second parameter (default to *window*).

 ```javascript
 /*